Historic Radio Museum

 4. The R-274D switchover to double conversion occurs at 7.0mc.
 The SP-600 is at 7.4mc.
 This is interesting in that Hallicrafters obviously deliberately chose 7.0mc to allow double conversion to start at the 40 meter ham band while Hammarlund deliberately chose to place the switchover at 7.4mc, or above the 40 meter ham band.

-5. The tuning ranges are set up to allow Range 2 to cover the 160 meter ham band, Range 3 to cover the 80 meter ham band, Range 4 to cover the 40 meter ham band and Range 5 to cover 20, 15 and 10 meters.
+5. The tuning ranges on the R-274D are set up to allow Range 2 to cover the 160 meter ham band, Range 3 to cover the 80 meter ham band, Range 4 to cover the 40 meter ham band and Range 5 to cover 20, 15 and 10 meters.
 This set up is much more convenient for ham operation in the 160, 80 and 40 meter ham bands.
 The SP-600 has Range 3 covering 80 meters at the low end and 40 meters at the high end.
 This requires spanning the entire Range 3 tuning to move from 80 meters to 40 meters.

 6. The gear box of the R-274D uses a very simple approach with anti-backlash gears and an oddball spring-coupled bell-crank condenser coupling.
 The SP-600 uses a spring-loaded rim drive system that is very smooth.
 Problems with the R-274D gear box are roughness in the feel and erratic tuning dial movement.
 Problems with the SP-600 are spring fatigue resulting is dial drive slippage.